Asymptotic implementation of multipartite quantum channels and other quantum instruments using local operations and classical communication: Introduction

-While LOCC has a rich and difficult to characterize structure, one commonly discusses it in terms of a relatively simple picture, that of a rooted tree graph, or \emph{LOCC tree}.
+While LOCC has a structure that is difficult to characterize, one commonly discusses it in terms of a relatively simple picture, that of a rooted tree graph, or \emph{LOCC tree}.
 In the case of a finite LOCC tree and starting at the root node, one may follow one of the tree's many branches to its endpoint, which is known as a leaf node.
 Each node along any given branch represents an outcome of a (local) measurement performed by one of the parties, and the next node along the branch represents an outcome obtained in a subsequent (local) measurement by a different party.
 These nodes are connected by edges, and it is easy to envision a path following this branch along these successive edges from the root node all the way to its leaf.
 We recognized \cite{myProdPaths} that this path is not just an abstract visualization of the sequence of outcomes, otherwise having no useful meaning, but rather that it corresponds directly to a particular type of path lying within a specific geometric object.
 Significantly, that object is determined uniquely by the outcomes associated with the leaf nodes appearing at the ends of the collection of all branches in the tree.
 That is to say the measurement $\MC$ implemented by the LOCC protocol represented by this tree uniquely identifies a geometric object $Z_\MC$, within which lies each and every path associated with the branches in the tree.
 We have characterized these paths \cite{myProdPaths} and used that characterization to obtain a powerful condition, reproduced below as Theorem~\ref{thm2}, which must hold if it is possible for $\MC$ to be implemented arbitrarily closely by LOCC.
+When this condition is not satisfied, then, $\MC$ is not achievable within the closure of LOCC, which we denote by $\locc$.
+This approach has been illustrated in \cite{myProdPaths,myProdPathsDiscriminate}, where for numerous examples of local quantum state discrimination, it is shown that they are not achievable within $\locc$.
+This includes \textit{all} such cases that we were aware of at the time, including some that were previously not known to be outside $\locc$.
+In particular, we have there shown that all unextendible product bases discussed in \cite{IBM_CMP} are not distinguishable within $\locc$.